 Our key risk types help us define the risks to which we are exposed.
-For key risk type definitions, see 'How we define risk' on page 53 of the 2018 Annual Report.
+For key risk type definitions, see 'How we define risk' on page 64 of the 2018 Annual Report.
+We set out below the main changes in our risk profile across H119 in terms of these key risk types.